HAUTE MAURIENNE SKI TOUR

 • Hire gear

-We organise a taxi or bus to Bonneval sur Arc where we spend the night.
+We either spend the night in Modane or we organise a taxi or bus to Bonneval sur Arc.
 Meet with your guide for a briefing on the week ahead.

 The itinerary below has been altered for the departure from Bonneval sur Arc…